Discordi0/Practice/HBT/Sherlock/RomCom.md

 Q6: What is the name of the decoy document extracted from the archive file, meant to appear legitimate and distract the user?

 A:

+This one would have to be the .pdf file we found in Q3.

 Q7: What is the name and path of the actual backdoor executable dropped by the archive file?